jesusdz/Tools/README.md

 This repository contains a couple of projects in a very early stage and a set of general purpose tools contained in `tools.h`.

-In `tools.h` one can find the following utilities:
+In `tools.h` one can find macros, types, and functions for the following stuff:

-* Platform definitions and utility macros
+* Platform identification
-* Base sized types atlases
+* Aliases for sized types
-* Functions to work with strings and memory
+* Strings
-* Memory utilities
+* Memory
   - Linear memory arena allocators
   - Virtual memory allocation abstraction
-* File reading functions
+* File reading
-* Mathematics types and functions
+* Mathematics
+* Clock / timing
 * Window creation
 * Input handling (mouse and keyboard)